ricardohsmello/microprofile-thorntail/README.md

 # My Hello World from microservices

 This is an example of microservices using java.
-The ricas-microservices spring-boot applications, receive a request and calls the ricas-backend maven module using rest-template.
+The ricas-microservices is a spring-boot application that receive a http request and calls the ricas-backend maven module using rest-template.

 ## This microservice project includes three projects
 - ricas-microprofile